jimmy2002916/python_assignment_2/README.md

   python3 -m unittest

 ## Future work
-1. In the production environment we will need to store API Keys more securely.
+1. In the development and production environment we will need to store API Keys more securely.
 Below are some best practices for securely storing API keys:
+   - Local Environment:
+     - Set the AlphaVantage API key as an environment variable
+   - Production Environment:
      - **Cloud Provider Key Management Services (KMS):** Services like AWS KMS, Azure Key Vault, and Google Cloud KMS allow creation and management of cryptographic keys for application security.
      - **Secret Management Services:** AWS Secrets Manager, for instance, enables rotation, management, and retrieval of secrets, with applications advised to dynamically fetch these at runtime.
      - **CI/CD Pipeline:** Securely store API keys as variables in Git repositories with restricted access, and inject these secrets into applications (e.g., `get_raw_data.py`) via CI/CD pipelines like GitLab.
-2. Implement robust error handling and data validation to ensure data integrity and data quality.
+3. Implement robust error handling and data validation to ensure data integrity and data quality.
-3. Use caching and request batching to optimize API calls and reduce load on the database.
+4. Use caching and request batching to optimize API calls and reduce load on the database.